theNewDynamic/aba-icc/_cases-charges/walter-osapiri-barasa-charges-walter-osapiri-barasa.md

 ### Charges

-**[Offenses against the administration of justice](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1243) (3 counts)**: corruptly or attempting to corruptly influence three ICC witnesses ([Article 70(1)(c)](http://www.casematrixnetwork.org/cmn-knowledge-hub/icc-commentary-clicc/commentary-rome-statute/commentary-rome-statute-part-6/#c3468) of the Rome Statute)
+The Accused is charged with the atrocity crimes listed below under two modes of criminal liability outlined in the Rome Statute:

-The Accused is alleged to have committed these crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute); or alternatively alleged to have attempted to commit these crimes by taking action that commenced the execution by means of a substantial step, but the crime does not occur because of circumstances independent of the Accused’s intentions ([Article 25(3)(f)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).
+* He is alleged to have committed crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198))
+* He is alleged to have attempted to commit these crimes by taking action that commenced the execution by means of a substantial step, where the crime was not successfully committed due to circumstances independent of the Accused’s intentions ([Article 25(3)(f)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198))

+Under these two modes of liability, the Accused is charged with the Offense against the Administration of Justice: Attempting to Corruptly Influence Witnesses ([Article 70(1)(c)](http://www.casematrixnetwork.org/cmn-knowledge-hub/icc-commentary-clicc/commentary-rome-statute/commentary-rome-statute-part-6/#c3468)).